puma0x61/esolangs/README.md

 # Esolangs
-Various examples and implementations of ~~useless~~ beautiful programming languages.
+Various examples and implementations of ~~useless~~ beautiful programming languages (mostly brainfuck and its derivatives).
 Please keep in mind that most of the code is pretty old and I do not have time to make it better.